 Formula(7)

 In Equation 7, the first term in the square brackets is the covariance of the particle’s individual map.
-The second term is from the variation between particle’s maps.
+The second term is from the variation between particle’s maps, which represents cross correlations.

-Setting Correspondences form Voting Mechanism
+Setting Correspondences form(from?)
+Voting Mechanism

 It is necessary to set correspondences for each observation.
-For a single observation, each particle can make following vote decision:
+For a single observation, each particle can make the following data association decisions:

-1. correspond the observation to an existing map feature,
+1. associate the observation to an existing feature in its individual local map,

-2. ignore the observation( see the observation as spurious),

-3. correspond the observation with a new map feature.
+2. associate the observation with a new map feature initialized in its individual local map.

 Each particle votes in proportion to its weight.
 The voting mechanism considers the number of particles and their weights to determine the winner and set it as the correspondence for this single observation.
-In the end, this voting mechanism forms a consensus about the common set of features.
+In the end, this voting mechanism forms a consensus about the common set of features while allowing each particle to make distinct decisions in its individual map.

 Forming a Gaussian Given Correspndences

-Using the correspondences to map the features in each particle’s individual map to the common set of features.
+The correspondences are then used to map the features in each particle’s individual map to the common set of features.
 The function xx is used as the reverse mapping: formula ,where …..
 Thus each particle can be represented by its weight, mean and covariance.
 The mean and covariance matrix can be simply written as: formula(9).
-Thus each particles individual map can be represented by a single multidimensional mean and covariance.
+Thus each particle’s individual map can be represented by a single multidimensional mean and covariance.

-The difficulties are the two cases.
-Firstly, a particle’s individual map may contain multiple features correspond to the same feature in the common set.
-Secondly, a feature in the common set may have no corresponding features in a particle’s individual map.
+The difficulties occur in two corner cases.
+Firstly, a particle’s individual map may contain multiple features corresponding to the same feature in the common set.
+Secondly, a feature in the common set may have no corresponding features in each particle’s individual map.
 For case one, the algorithm simply pick one feature as random to compute the mean and covariance for the corresponding common feature.
-For case two, the algorithm ignores those particles when computing the mean and covariance of that common feature.
+For case two, the algorithm ignores that common feature.

 Map Fusion

-During the HybridSLAM process, the filter consists of two maps, Gaussian global map and the Gaussian local map.
-By fusing the local map to global map periodically, the required number of particles decreases.
-Filter takes two steps to do Map Fusion:
+During the HybridSLAM process, the filter consists of two maps, the Gaussian global map and the Gaussian local map.
+By fusing the local map to the global map periodically, the required number of particles can be reduced compared with pure FAST-SLAM.
+The filter takes two steps to do the Map Fusion:

 1. Initialize the local features in the global map.